Toloka/docs/en/guide/concepts/refill.md

       1. Click the {% if locale == "en-com" %}**Create a billing invoice**{% endif %} button.

-          If you chose **Payment method → Bank deposit in US dollars for non-resident individuals (Switzerland)**, you will receive an invoice with payment details.
+          If you chose {% if locale == "en-com" %}**Payment method → Bank deposit in US dollars for non-resident individuals (Switzerland)**{% endif %}, you will receive an invoice with payment details.

       1. Click the {% if locale == "en-com" %}**Pay**{% endif %} button.

-          If you chose **Payment method → PayPal**, you will be redirected to the PayPal site for payment.
+          If you chose {% if locale == "en-com" %}**Payment method → PayPal**{% endif %}, you will be redirected to the PayPal site for payment.

-          If you chose **Payment method → Banking card in dollars – non residents Switzerland) – US dollars**, enter your bank card information and complete the payment.
+          If you chose {% if locale == "en-com" %}**Payment method → Banking card in dollars – non residents Switzerland) – US dollars**{% endif %}, enter your bank card information and complete the payment.
 The money will be converted at your bank's rate if the card currency is not dollars.

           {% note info %}